hgaiser/moonshine/README.md

 ## Requirements and limitations

 1. **NVIDIA GPU**.
 Moonshine uses NvFBC to capture the desktop, which is a NVIDIA library for retrieving the latest buffer from the GPU.
 There is currently no plan to support other hardware.
 1. **(Arch) Linux**.
 Although this software should theoretically run on any Linux distribution, it is only tested on Arch Linux.
-Likewise, it should theoretically be possible to run this software on Windows, but that is even less likely to work out of the box.
+Likewise, it should be relatively simple to run this service on Windows, but at least the input (mouse / keyboard / gamepad) support won't work since that uses Linux specific libraries.
 Perhaps in the future, more OS's will be supported.
 For now the focus is on Arch Linux.
 1. **Steam Deck / PS4 / PS5 controller**.
 Similarly, this project is only tested on the mentioned controllers.
 It works well in those cases, other controllers might work, they might not work.

 ## Installation